rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 ## Build a `DimStack`

 DimArrays are helpful, but only store one variable (i.e. our previous DimArray only stores temperature data).
 However, our data includes both temperature and pressure measurements.
-We can use a DimStack that allows us to store our pressure and temperature data within one object.
+We can use a [`DimStack`](@ref "DimStacks"), that allows us to store our pressure and temperature data in a single object.

 ````@example dimensionaldata_tutorial
 climate = DimStack((temperature = temperature, pressure = pressure))